 Research

 The centre functions as an infrastructure to support new initiatives and aggregate existing inquiries in the broad field of artistic research.
-We provide below a short description of our approach to artistic research.
-Our work consists both of projects led and executed by CAPIm staff and of associated initiatives and collaborative projects realised with our colleagues and partners.
-These are listed below with links to further information on each project.
+We provide at the bottom of this page a short description of our approach to artistic research.
+Our work consists of projects led and executed by CAPIm staff and of associated initiatives and collaborative projects realised with our colleagues and partners.
+It also includes a wide range of seminar series.
+Projects and seminar series are listed below with links to further information on each activity.

 Artistic Research